kystien/Drupal-Themes/Global War News/README.md

-These are the Global War News themes.
+These are the Global War News themes for Drupal 7.59.

-Mobile and Computer themes.
+Mobile and desktop themes.

-Please ensure you have the mobile_theme module installed.
+Please ensure you have the mobile_theme module installed to utilize both.